offbynull/learn/Math/input/input.md

 Integer Number Word Conversion
 ```

 `{bm} Fraction number word conversion` is the process of taking a fraction number and converting it to words.
-There are a few ways to convert a fraction number.
+There are two ways to convert a fraction number to words:

- * The first way.
+1. The first way.

    Begin by converting the sign to a word.
 If the number is ...